Chenyuting0916/LearnCSharp/README.md

 # LearnCSharp
-is is a project to help me understand basic cs problems
+it is a project to help me understand basic cs problems